Manual PMS install on Proxmox¶

 exportfs -arv

-- View the current exports with:
+- View the current exports.

 exportfs -v